mylozzax/mylozzax-utils/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest an idea for MyMonero Utils
+about: Suggest an idea for MyLozzax Utils
 ---

 ### Describe your feature request